🚀 Executive Protection Hygiene Guide — Read it Here

 Security teams now need:

-- Visibility into dark web and messaging channels: This is where leaked data, hate, or targeted risks surface.
+3. Visibility into dark web and messaging channels: This is where leaked data, hate, or targeted risks show up.

 Right now, most companies do not have this system in place… that is why attackers keep winning.